Feiyang472/dpgk/README.md

 # DPGK (Deep potential Green-Kubo transport property workflows)

 ## Requirements
 DPGK performs simple, short calculations locally (or on the login node), and puts molecular dynamics simulations on the remote machine (or the compute node) via `dpdispatcher`.
+Currently, `i-pi` is required for doing RPMD in the remote environment, and `lammps` is required for `rdf`.
+In the future we might migrate to `lammps` completely.
+In addition, `thermocepstrum` is required for post-analysis.

 ## Installation
 Clone this repository and do